 When does cover stop when leaving a job?

-In 90% of cases, and whether you've quit, been fired, made redundant or retired, your business health insurance cover stops on the day you leave the business.
-In the other 10% of cases, and where it is a director or partner that is leaving a company, there can be up to 12 months of continuation included.
-To know which camp you fall into you will need to check your contract of employment.
+In 90% of cases, and whether you've quit, been fired, made redundant or retired, your company health insurance cover stops on the day you leave the business.
+In the other 10% of cases, and where a director or partner is going a company, up to 12 months of continuation are included.
+To know which camp you fall into, you will need to check your contract of employment.